offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 # Exceptions

 C++ exceptions work similarly to exceptions in other languages, except that there is no `finally` block.
 The idea behind this is that resources should be bound to an object's lifetime (destructor).
 As the call stack unwinds and the automatic objects that each function owns are destroyed, the destructors of those objects should be cleaning up any resources that would have been cleaned up by the `finally` block.
-This concept is referred to as resource acquisition is initialization (RAII).
+This concept_NORM is referred to as resource acquisition is initialization (RAII).

 ```{note}
 What does accordingly mean?
 For example, wrap the dynamically allocated object in a class where allocation happens in the constructor / deallocation happens in the destructor.
 An automatic object of that class type will cleanup properly when the function exits.